-I use, and develop combinatorial tools such as polyhedral geometry, and graphs on surfaces to answer questions about the topology of (real, or complex) algebraic varieties, polynomial maps, and ramified covers.
+I adapt methods from tropical geometry, convex geometry and graph theory to tackle problems related to the topology of (real, or complex) algebraic varieties, polynomial maps, and ramified covers.

-Problems that I am interested in are those of relevance to both pure mathematics, and its applications to sciences, and engineering.
+Problems that I am interested in are those of relevance to both pure mathematics, and its applications to sciences, engineering and intelligent systems.

 - Fewnomial theory

 - Real Hurwitz numbers

 I am working at the Institute of Analysis and Algebra at TU Braunschweig as part of my Walter Benjaminn Programme grant EL 1092/1-1, titled "Classifying polynomial maps by means of polyhedral geometry".